Delino DeShields

 Delino Lamont DeShields (born January 15, 1969), also nicknamed "Bop", is an American former professional baseball second baseman and current baseball coach.
 He played for 13 seasons in Major League Baseball (MLB) for the Montreal Expos, Los Angeles Dodgers, St. Louis Cardinals, Baltimore Orioles, and Chicago Cubs between 1990 and 2002.
 He is currently the manager of the minor league Harrisburg Senators, the Double-A affiliate of the Washington Nationals.

-His son Delino DeShields Jr. played in MLB for seven seasons, and his daughter Diamond DeShields plays for the Chicago Sky in the WNBA.
+His son Delino DeShields Jr. played in MLB for seven seasons, and his daughter Diamond DeShields played for the Chicago Sky in the WNBA.

 Early life

 DeShields was born in Seaford, Delaware where he was raised by his mother and grandmother.
 He was an All-American in baseball and basketball at Seaford High School.
 DeShields signed a letter of intent to play college basketball at Villanova University.
 However, after being selected as the 12th overall pick in the 1987 MLB draft, he chose a career in baseball.